Quantum state tomography, entanglement detection and Bell violation prospects in weak decays of massive particles: Monte Carlo Simulations

 For these initial studies we do not apply experimental selections and we assume that the parent rest frames can be reconstructed with sufficient precision to calculate the generalised Wigner $P$ symbols.
 The extent to which these approximation are valid, or can be corrected for, will depend on the details of the final state (for example whether neutrinos are created), as well as on details like the experimental selection and detector resolution.
 After applying trigger and experimental selection requirement the experimentalist may wish to obtain GGM parameters from fits to data, rather than from simple averages, in order to reduce bias caused by the selection requirements, and to evaluate the corresponding uncertainties.
 An advantage of our approach is that this fitting could also be performed directly on distributions of experimental interest derived from those GGM parameters, such as measures of entanglement or expectation values of Bell operators.

-The results of the quantum state tomography for pairs of simulated $W^+W^-$ bosons can be found in Figure~\ref{subfig:WW_GM_square}-\subref{subfig:h200_ww_tau30_GM_square}.
+The results of the quantum state tomography for pairs of simulated $W^+W^-$ bosons can be found in Figure~\ref{fig:ww_tomography_examples}.
 In each of the two reconstructed samples one can observe non-zero GGM parameters corresponding to non-isotropy of, and correlations between, the spins of the two $W$ bosons.
-For comparison, Figure~\ref{subfig:BellState_GM_square} shows the expected tomographic outcome for the density matrix
+For comparison, Figure~ \ref{subfig:BellState_GM_square} shows the expected tomographic outcome for the density matrix

 of a non-relativistic, narrow-width pure singlet scalar state

 This state is isotropic on measurements of each individual system but has maximal correlations between the two systems.